Creighton routs No. 11 Providence to reach Big East final

 Playing with swagger, Creighton stormed out of halftime, too, scoring the first 14 points as Cooley called his final three timeouts in the first four minutes.

-''Probably the first time I've ever done that,'' Cooley said. ''Obviously, that didn't work.''
+“Probably the first time I’ve ever done that,” he said.
+“Obviously that didn’t work.”

 Two free throws by Durham finally stopped the 19-0 surge spanning halftime and drew a Bronx cheer from the Providence-heavy crowd.